arunpraba/reactjs.org/src/content/reference/react/memo.md

 <Intro>

-`memo` lets you skip re-rendering a component when its props are unchanged.
+`memo` enables you skip re-rendering a component when its props are unchanged.

 ```
 const MemoizedComponent = memo(SomeComponent, arePropsEqual?)